barry-ha/ActiveNavigation/README.md

 [![Build Status](https://travis-ci.org/JV-Software/SimpleNavigation.png?branch=master)](https://travis-ci.org/JV-Software/SimpleNavigation)

-A class for rendering navigation from an array of items, and highlighting the active page.
+A class for rendering navigation from an array of items and highlighting the active page.

-This is intended to be backward-compatible with JV-Software/SimpleNavigation.
+This is intended to be backward-compatible with the original source JV-Software/SimpleNavigation.

 ### Installation